adolgert/CompetingClocks.jl/docs/src/guide.md

 Even though nearly every simulation represents a unique system, it is often possible to find enough in common among systems that we can make libraries to help create, simulate, and observe changes of state.
 For instance, a large class of physical states are counts of things, whether they are molecules, vehicles, or chickens.
 These states can be represented in code as vectors of integers, and there is a long history of models represented by vectors of integers.
 Most of this work focuses on using chemical simulation codes to represent not only chemicals but also other systems like vehicles.
 An older, more general, form of this simulation is the vector addition system, which a later section of this manual describes.
 However, states don't need to be vectors of integers.

-We usually want to simulate systems that have ages, temperatures, and distances.
+We usually want to simulate systems that have real-valued observations such as ages, temperatures, and distances.
 These continuous parts of the state of the system mean that the system rarely returns to exactly the same state.
 There are now an infinite number of possible states of the system, which changes how we would think of the statistics of the system, but it doesn't much change how we handle simulation, because simulation is still driven by events.

 An *event* is an observable change of state at a time.
 It is a function where the argument is the current state of the system and the return value is the new state of the system.
 We say an event occurs, happens, or fires when we apply that function to the state.
 How that state changes is up to the model and how it defines the state, but what about *when* that state changes?